 - Size: range from 2×2 to 4×8; all are 12″ tall

 2. Cedar Raised Bed Gardens

-If you go the DIY route, do NOT use creosote logs, old rail ties, or treated lumber.
+If you go the DIY route, do NOT use creosote logs or old rail ties.
 These will leach some pretty horrible substances into your soil, and some of those substances may bioaccumulate in the plants you harvest.
 That defeats the whole purpose of growing your own healthy food!

-If you want wood raised bed gardens, we recommend using cedar.
+If you want wood raised bed gardens, we recommend using cedar wood.
 The resins in the wood are naturally antimicrobial, meaning it will take many years for microorganisms to decompose them.
 (This is why Native Americans used cedar and black locust wood to construct their more permanent wooden structures.)

 Thankfully, you don’t have to go out in the woods and chop down trees with a stone ax.
 You can click a button and have an easy-to-assemble cedar raised bed garden delivered to your doorstep.
 You just have to figure out the style you like and the size you need: